Ethnohistory

-Ethnohistory is the study of cultures and indigenous peoples customs by examining historical records as well as other sources of information on their lives and history.
+Ethnohistory is the study of cultures and indigenous peoples' customs by examining historical records as well as other sources of information on their lives and history.
 It is also the study of the history of various ethnic groups that may or may not still exist.
 The term is most commonly used in writing about the history of the Americas.

 Ethnohistory uses both historical and ethnographic data as its foundation.
 Its historical methods and materials go beyond the standard use of documents and manuscripts.
 Practitioners recognize the use of such source material as maps, music, paintings, photography, folklore, oral tradition, site exploration, archaeological materials, museum collections, enduring customs, language, and placenames.

 Historical development

 Itneg potters in northern Philippines.
 The person on the right is biologically male and is wearing women's clothes, a common practice in pre-colonial Philippines.

 Scholars studying the history of Mexico's indigenous peoples have a long tradition, dating back to the colonial era; they used alphabetic texts and other sources to write the history of Mexico's indigenous peoples.
 The Handbook of Middle American Indians, edited by archeologist Robert Wauchope was involved with creating a multiple volumes on Mesoamerican ethnohistory, published as Guide to Ethnohistorical Sources, appearing in 1973.
 At the time that the volumes were published, "both the term 'ethnohistory' and its concepts in the sense used here have entered the literature rather recently and are not fully agreed upon."
 The volumes were intended to be an inventory of sources "which in later hands could utilize to produce professionally acceptable ethnohistory."

 In the mid to late 20th century, a number of ethnohistorians of Mexico began to systematically publish many colonial alphabetic texts in indigenous Mexican languages, in a branch of ethnohistory currently known as the New Philology.
-That built on an earlier tradition of practitioners writing the history of Mexico that fully integrated the history of its indigenous peoples.
+This built on an earlier tradition of practitioners writing the history of Mexico that fully integrated the history of its indigenous peoples.

 In the United States, the field arose out of the study of American Indian communities required by the Indian Claims Commission.
 It gained a pragmatic rather than a theoretical orientation, with practitioners testifying both for and against Indian claims.
 The emerging methodology used documentary historical sources and ethnographic methods.
 Among the scholars working on the cases was Latin Americanist Howard F. Cline, who was commissioned to work on Florida Indians and Jicarilla Apache and Erminie Wheeler-Voegelin, Director of the Great Lakes and Ohio Valley Research Project and founder of the American Society for Ethnohistory.

 The field has also reached into Melanesia, where recent European contact allowed researchers to observe the early postcontact period directly and to address important theoretical questions.
 Michael Harkin argues that ethnohistory was part of the general rapprochement between history and anthropology in the late 20th century.